DFE-Digital/early-years-foundation-recovery/cms/CONTENTFUL.md

 - `Cache`: An automatic snapshot of course content used to speed up pages in the browser.
 - `Production deployment`: The public facing application using the current code and published content.
 - `Staging deployment`: The latest code release candidate accessing draft content.
+- `Development deployment`: The latest code accessing demo content. (currently standing in for production)
 - `Review deployment`: A temporary deployment that can use either the Delivery or Preview APIs, demo or genuine content.
 - `API`: Application Programming Interface.
 - `Delivery API`: The mechanism that returns published content.